Galaxy evolution in the post-merger regime. IV -- The long-term effect of mergers on galactic stellar mass growth and distribution: Results

-Figure \ref{mass_rad} hints that the stellar mass growth in late stage post-mergers is extended well beyond the central region.
-For reference, for stellar masses represented in our post-merger sample, the typical Petrosian $r$-band half light radius (as measured in NSA Atlas) is $\sim$ 5 kpc.
-Whilst measurements within apertures affords a maximum sample size (i.e. all 61 $z\le0.05$ MaNGA post-mergers have $\Delta M_{\star, X kpc}$ measurements), interpreting the exact scale of the merger induced stellar mass growth is non-trivial, because a positive signal within a given aperture can occur even if the actual growth is on a smaller scale.
-We therefore repeat our calculation of $\Delta M_{\star, X kpc}$ but now use annuli instead of apertures.
-We set the width of each annulus to be 2 kpc, which approximately matches the physical resolution of the MaNGA data for the low redshift cut we have imposed.
-Furthermore, we require that, for the calculation of $\Delta M_{\star, X kpc}$ in a given annulus, 1) the post-merger must have at least five spaxels with measured \sigstar\ and 2) at least three of its controls must also have measured \sigstar\ in that annulus.
+Regardless of the units used to define apertures, Figure \ref{mass_rad} hints that the stellar mass growth in late stage post-mergers is extended well beyond the central region.
+Whilst measurements within apertures affords a maximum sample size (i.e. all 61 $z\le0.05$ MaNGA post-mergers have $\Delta M_{\mathrm{\star, X kpc}}$ and $\Delta M_{\mathrm{\star, R/R_e}}$ measurements for all apertures plotted in Figure \ref{mass_rad}), interpreting the exact scale of the merger induced stellar mass growth is non-trivial, because a positive signal within a given aperture can occur even if the actual growth is on a smaller scale.
+We therefore repeat our calculation of $\Delta M_{\mathrm{\star, X kpc}}$ and $\Delta M_{\mathrm{\star, R/R_e}}$ but now use annuli instead of apertures.
+Even though we have argued above that using radial bins in units of R$_\mathrm{e}$ is more sensitive to the underlying physical result, we have made our annulus calculation in both units for completeness.
+For the fixed kpc annuli we set the width of each annulus to be 2 kpc, which approximately matches the physical resolution of the MaNGA data for the low redshift cut we have imposed.
+The effective radius annuli are in increments of 0.5 R/R$_\mathrm{e}$, which is about 2.5 kpc for the typical galaxies in our sample (e.g. Figure \ref{kpc_aeff}).
+Furthermore, we require that, for the calculation of $\Delta M_{\mathrm{\star, X kpc}}$ and $\Delta M_{\mathrm{\star, R/R_e}}$ in a given annulus, 1) the post-merger must have at least five spaxels with measured \sigstar\ and 2) at least three of its controls must also have measured \sigstar\ in that annulus.
 If either of these criteria are not fulfilled, the post-merger is dropped from the sample.
 An increasing number of galaxies are lost as a result of insufficient spaxel coverage towards larger radii.
 For example, in the 9-11 and 11-13 kpc apertures only 38 and 25 of the original 61 post-mergers have MaNGA coverage, leading to larger measurement uncertainties at these radii.